Gaumont: Visual identity

 In 1970, Gaumont commissions a new animated logo at the Ciné-Télé-Réalisations (CTR) laboratories.
 The opening logo began with the globe from its predecessor, surrounded by sun rays resembling petals of a daisy.
 The theme was composed by François de Roubaix, who was also working for L'homme orchestre for the company, which he wanted to use as debut.
 He created an initial four-note fanfare, with brass instruments and timpany, but Gaumont found it "too dry".
 He then created a second one, using eighteen strings, two trumpets, a bassoon and a timpani.
 It had three variations, the first of which ended up being selected.
 The rejected versions included a second version with a chorus following the climax of the jingle (which François wanted to use), composed of three men and four women, and a third one, based on the choral version, added drum beats at the end.
 To de Roubaix's surprise, the new logo did not appear on L'Homme orchestre, as he planned, appearing on screen only a few months later.
+The partition was rearranged a couple times when the company changed its opening logo.

 For the company's landmark centennial in 1995, Gaumont adopted a redesign of its logo designed by Les Quatre Lunes.
 On screen, a retrospective of all the firm's previous emblems appears, with music by Bertrand Burgalat, ending in space with the new logo revealed.
-A lawsuit broke out between the composer and the firm.
+However, a lawsuit broke out between the composer and the firm.
 The company's opening logo changed in 2003, created by the Bronx agency: a boy climbs a hill with a flower at its top, and picks the daisy, which flies away, grows and unfolds into a red rosette in a starry sky, with the company's name appearing.
 The music was made at the Laplage studio, arranged by Chassol.